Murder of Sydney Loofe: Loofe's disappearance

-Bleach odor at Boswell and Trail’s basement

 Meanwhile, the owner of the duplex where Boswell and Trail rented the basement complained of a bleach odor emanating from the basement.
 The smell was so strong that a member of the owner's family began throwing up and getting hives.
 Additionally, it was strange for Boswell and Trail to have an air conditioner on in the cold month of November.

-Loofe confided her date plans in several friends, among them Brooklyn McCrystal.
+Loofe had confided her date plans to several friends, among them Brooklyn McCrystal.
 After Loofe went missing, McCrystal set out to find out the identity of the Tinder date.
 She swiped left on one Tinder profile after another until stumbling upon the profile of "Audrey," where she swiped right.
 She messaged "Audrey," who responded by messaging back her phone number, which McCrystal provided to authorities.

-Within two days, Saline County police was able to pin down the Wilber duplex as the last place where Loofe's phone pinged.
+Within two days, Saline County police were able to pin down the Wilber duplex as the last place where Loofe's phone pinged.
 Police conducted a welfare check, knocking on Boswell and Trail's apartment door, but no one answered.
 Using the landlord's key, the police entered the apartment, but the only thing that caught their attention was the pungent smell of bleach.
 The next day, police came ready with a search warrant, but again, nothing was out of the ordinary, and the basement looked exactly the same as the day before.

 Persons of interest

 On November 28, Boswell and Trail were considered by police as persons of interest.
 The couple responded to this declaration by making a Facebook livestream defending themselves and maintaining their innocence.
 Boswell claimed that the dates involved her and Loofe driving the car around and smoking cannabis, and that following the second date, Boswell drove Loofe to a friend's home in what was Boswell's last sighting of Loofe.
 Trail can be heard praying for Loofe to be found safe soon.
-On November 30, Boswell and Trail were arrested at a motel in Branson, Missouri, albeit for a different set of charges related to fraud.
-They possessed "maps, sleeping bags and hiking shoes" that appeared to have been part of their plan to escape to Mexico.
+On November 30, Boswell and Trail were arrested at a motel in Branson, Missouri, on charges related to fraud.
+They possessed "maps, sleeping bags and hiking shoes" that appeared to have been part of a plan to escape to Mexico.

 Loofe’s body is found

-Search teams led by the FBI and local police departments eventually found Loofe's severed remains on December 4 and 5.
-Body parts, sex toys, apparel, and other items were found wrapped inside many 30-gallon black trash bags alongside a gravel road, north of Edgar Nebraska approximately one hour west of Wilber.
-Part of Loofe's upper arm has not yet been found.
-Three months later, Loofe's slit bra and the shirt seen in her last Snapchat image were discovered.
+Search teams led by the FBI and local police departments eventually found Loofe's dismembered remains on December 4 and 5.
+Body parts, sex toys, apparel, and other items were found wrapped inside many 30-gallon black trash bags alongside a gravel road north of Edgar, Nebraska, approximately one hour west of Wilber.
+Part of Loofe's upper arm was not found.
+Three months later, Loofe's bra and the shirt seen in her last Snapchat image were discovered.